DraconDev/css-peek-pro/FINAL_SUMMARY.md

 ### 🎨 Enhanced Settings Panel UI

-When users open VSCode Settings and search for "CSS Peak Pro", they now see:
+When users open VSCode Settings and search for "CSS Peek Pro", they now see:

 ```
-CSS Peak Pro Settings
+CSS Peek Pro Settings

 🎯 Scoping Mode
 • Smart: Smart combination with fallback (recommended)